marsbroshok/mlops-labs/workshops/tfx-caip-tf21/lab-02-tfx-pipeline/README.md

 tar xvf ${PIPELINE_NAME}.tar.gz
 ```

 To build and upload the pipeline to the KFP environment use the `tfx pipeline create` command.
 Note that in this lab, the command is configured to use **Cloud Build** to build the image and push it to your project's **Container Registry**.
-This is set in the `build.yaml`.
+This is set in the `build.yaml` file.
 TFX CLI uses [skaffold](https://skaffold.dev/) for the build step and `build.yaml` uses the build section of the full [`skaffold.yaml`](https://skaffold.dev/docs/design/config/) configuration.

-Before executing the `tfx pipeline create` command modify the `image` field of the `build.yaml` file so it references your project.
+Before executing the `tfx pipeline create` command, modify the `image` field of the `build.yaml` file so it references your project.
 Do not modify any other fields.

 ```
 tfx pipeline create --engine kubeflow --pipeline_path pipeline_dsl.py --endpoint $INVERSE_PROXY_HOSTNAME